linnil1/slack_emoji_bot/readme.md

 {
-  'name': "APPID", # name should not use data 'secret': True, # it will not show on console when writing 'desp' : "xxx uuuu werwerf skdjfslkdjf",
-  'default' : "123" # this will return string
+  'name': "APPID", # name should not use data 'secret': True, # it will not show on console when writing 'desp' : "xxx uuuu werwerf skdjfslkdjf", #describition of the key 'default' : "123" # this will return string
   'module' : True # this will return the class in common/ and module name is name }